By: Nikita Nikiforov

 Want support from someone who is unbiased, doesn’t judge, and really ‘gets it’?
 Book a session with a top London therapist now.
 Or use our booking platform to find affordable online registered therapists.

-Andrea Blundell is the editor and lead writer of this site.
-She has always found asking for support a struggle.
+Andrea M. Darcy is a mental health and wellbeing writer and expert.
+She is also extremely independent has always found asking for support a struggle!
+Find her @am_darcy